ldstep/ldstepweblog/src/notes.md

 ---

+June 3, 2026, at 10:53:37 AM

+I figured out why Fastmail forwarding appeared not to be working.
+I was sending the test email from the same account the forward was going to.
+Evidently, when you do that, it doesn't trigger a forward.
+I'm not getting a lot of email through Fastmail now, but I did get one this morning, and the forwarding worked as expected.

+---

 June 2, 2026, at 5:46:50 PM

 The [migration](https://ldstephens.net/posts/why-i-moved-back-to-gmail-from-fastmail/) from Fastmail to Gmail is complete.
 Now the only email going to Fastmail consists of a few stragglers and some junk.
 Therefore, I set a rule in Fastmail to forward all mail to my Gmail.
 I followed Fastmail's support instructions, but it's not forwarding.
 I'll spend some time tomorrow to see if I can figure it out.